natrontech/pbs-exporter/README.md

 ## Supported versions

 We have only tested the exporter with Proxmox Backup Server version **2.X** (see [Proxmox Backup Server Roadmap](https://pbs.proxmox.com/wiki/index.php/Roadmap)).
 If you have already tested the exporter with a newer version, or have encountered problems, please let us know.

+## Release

+Each release of the application includes Go-binary archives, checksums file, SBOMs and container images.

+The release workflow creates provenance for its builds using the [SLSA standard](https://slsa.dev), which conforms to the [Level 3 specification](https://slsa.dev/spec/v1.0/levels#build-l3).
+Each artifact can be verified using the `slsa-verifier` or `cosign` tool (see [Release verification](SECURITY.md#release-verification)).